dustinpfister/blog_posts/_posts/express-request-headers.md

 ## 4 - Conclusion

 I am sorry this is a thin post, I might expand on it more as my collection of content, and demos on express.js grows.
-In the mean time you might want to check one some of my other [posts on express.js](/categories/express/) if interested.
+In the mean time there is taking the time to look into what all the standard headers are and what they do.
+Some headers are obvious such as the user agent header that is used to inform a server what kind of client system is being use.
+So then this information can then be used to redirect a visitor to a download page for a binary that will work for there operating system for example.